olumolu/consoleAI/README.md

 > [!NOTE]
 > **Out of scope**
 >  *  Image genaration is out of scope as it is a terminal app.
->  *  Image upload for VL models is not yet implemented.